cividi/whitepaper/README.md

 cividi whitepaper
 -----------------

-# Urban consensus building with open data
+# Consensus building by opening data for cities

 **cividi** is a civic tech startup applying data science to challenges in urbanism.
 Our goal is to help you to better understand the city, and for the city to better understand itself.
 Located in Switzerland, our focus is on supporting participatory planning processes at any scale, building capacity on top of advanced open data infrastructures, and offering our expertise in participatory spatial planning to customers around the world.

 product@cividi.ch

 https://cividi.ch

-v0.10
+v0.11

 ---